José Falcón, Paraguay: Economy

 The town of Puerto Falcon joins the Argentinian city of Clorinda by the San Ignacio de Loyola International Bridge, on Pilcomayo River.
 It is a strategic border trade, in the Department of President Hayes.

 History

 By law in 1997 the municipality of Jose Falcon was created, as a detachment of the municipality of Villa Hayes.
 A group of residents organized in a Coordinator Pro municipality prompted the creation of the municipality.

 The area has economic and social infrastructure and a strategic position to enhance sustainable development and become a powerful pole of development.

 Tourism

-The city has its own attractiveness of the Chaco region, which makes it an important tourist center, there is also an intense commercial traffic between Paraguay and Argentina which makes it an important source of resources.
+The district has its own attractiveness of the Chaco region, which makes it an important tourist center, there is also an intense commercial traffic between Paraguay and Argentina which makes it an important source of resources.

-The town can be reached by a detour of Route XII "Vice President Sanchez," is a detachment of the town of Villa Hayes.
+The district can be reached by a detour of Route XII "Vice President Sanchez," is a detachment of the town of Villa Hayes.